24-7-discord-bot/pluris/README.md

 ## About this fork
 This fork has the following changes:
-- Changed some logging to only log if enviroment variable "plurisDebug" is a positive value
+- Changed some logging to only log if environment variable "plurisDebug" is a positive value
 - Addded support for a stop reason in awaitMessages (see [awaitMessages docs](https://github.com/24-7-discord-bot/pluris/blob/master/docs/awaitMessages.md#stop-1))

 ---